AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Related Work

-In the domain of object point cloud compression \cite{wu2024geometric,you2024pointsoup,pang2022grasp,xia2023learning,xu2024fast,msvoxel}, several methods leverage sparse tensor representations.
+\paragraph{Category-Specific Methods.} In the domain of dense object point cloud compression \cite{wu2024geometric,you2024pointsoup,pang2022grasp,xia2023learning,xu2024fast,msvoxel,gao2025deep,gao2025dpcset}, several methods leverage sparse tensor representations.
 For instance, PCGCv2 \cite{pcgcv2}, SparsePCGC \cite{sparsepcgc}, UniPCGC \cite{unipcgc} and methods \cite{liu2025voxel,zhang2025adadpcc,yu2025hierarchical,akhtar2024inter,pan2024patchdpcc,zheng2024viewpcgc,fan2022d} employ sparse convolutions to exploit local correlations for effective compression.
 Concurrently, approaches like VoxelDNN \cite{voxeldnn} and SparseVoxelDNN \cite{sparsevoxeldnn} achieve higher compression efficiency through autoregressive codecs for feature extraction.
 For LiDAR point clouds compression \cite{yu2025re,sun2025lpcm,cui2025gaem,que2021voxelcontext,cui2023octformer,abbasi2022lidar,luo2024scp,wiesmann2021deep,jin2024ecm}, seminal works such as MuSCLE \cite{biswas2020muscle}, Octsqueeze \cite{huang2020octsqueeze}, OctAttention \cite{fu2022octattention}, EHEM \cite{song2023efficient} and TopNet \cite{topnet} utilize octree-based \cite{schnabel2006octree} representations, employing attention mechanisms to predict the occupancy codes of parent nodes efficiently.
-Other methods, including SparsePCGC and RENO~\cite{you2025reno}, also adapt the sparse tensor paradigm to LiDAR data.
-More recently, with the rise of 3D Gaussian Splatting \cite{kerbl20233d,lu2024scaffold} (3DGS), GausPcgc \cite{wang2025novel} is introduced, which enables efficient compression of 3DGS coordinates.
-However, a common thread unites these diverse methods: while effective, their architectures are highly tailored to the unique characteristics of their target point cloud domain, limiting their universal applicability.
+Other methods, including Unicorn \cite{unicorn} and RENO~\cite{you2025reno}, also adapt the sparse tensor paradigm to LiDAR data.
+More recently, with the rise of 3D Gaussian Splatting \cite{kerbl20233d,lu2024scaffold,lin2025vgd} (3DGS), GausPcgc \cite{wang2025novel} is introduced, which enables efficient compression of 3DGS coordinates.
+Nevertheless, a unifying drawback common to all of these approaches is their architectural over-specialization for particular point cloud attributes, which in turn severely compromises their generalizability.